jrkaupert/other-notes/bbst-foundations/lecture1.md

 Different people testing will look for different things, for different types of stakeholders

-> Any threat to the value of the product to any stakeholder who matters.
+> "Any threat to the value of the product to any stakeholder who matters."
 > -- James Bach

 **A bug (software error)** - anything that takes away from the quality of a